Identity & Sync Groups

 it never declares which entities a given agent gets.
 (A human can opt into the

-same runtime narrowing — a page scoped to one deck — but by default a human’s
+same runtime narrowing — a page scoped to one workspace — but by default a human’s

 scope is fully schema-derived.)